Douglas (footballer, born 1986): Football career

 Douglas started his career with América Mineiro, also serving a brief loan at Grêmio.
-In the 2008 summer he was sold to Vitória de Guimarães, spending his first season severely injured, but still scoring four goals in the league, namely in a 3–1 win at C.D.
+In summer 2008, he was sold to Vitória de Guimarães, spending his first season severely injured, but still scoring four goals in the league, namely in a 3–1 win at C.D.
 Trofense on 28 September 2008.

 Douglas was sparingly used by Guimarães in the following two seasons combined, only finding the net once.
-On 1 June 2011 the free agent signed a four-year contract with Minho neighbours S.C.
+On 1 June 2011, the free agent signed a four-year contract with Minho neighbours S.C.
 Braga, being loaned to fellow top-divisioner S.C.
 Beira-Mar the following month, in a season-long move.